KingOnyxx/os241/links.md

 * [C pointers explained👉](https://www.youtube.com/watch?v=DplxIq0mc_Y) -- It is about pointers in C programming.
 It explains how pointers works in C programming.

+* [File Systems in Operating System](https://www.geeksforgeeks.org/file-systems-in-operating-system/) -- Learning about Types, advantages, disadvantages of file systems, file directories, and file allocation methods.
+It has deep explanation about file systems in OS

+* [Structures of Directory in Operating System](https://www.geeksforgeeks.org/structures-of-directory-in-operating-system/) -- Taking a deeper look into the types of directories in operating systems including the advantages, disadvantages, and use case of every single type of directory.
+It has deep explanation about directories in os.

+* [Should You Partition Your Hard Drive?
+The Pros and Cons](https://www.stellarinfo.com/article/should-you-partition-your-hard-drive-pros-and-cons.php#:~:text=Partitioning%20allows%20you%20to%20organize,partitions%20to%20access%20them%20swiftly.) -- Advantages and disadvantages of partitioning disks.
+It explain the pros and cons about disk partitions.